Paul Sykes (businessman): Politics

 Sykes entered politics in 1975, and was chairman of the Barnsley Conservative Party.
 He served on the Yorkshire Conservative Regional Council for many years.

 Sykes left the Conservative Party in 1991 in a dispute with John Major and the party leadership over the Maastricht Treaty.
 Sykes is estimated to have donated £8 million opposing the Euro and to Eurosceptic campaigns.

 In the 1997 general election he selectively funded Eurosceptic Conservative candidates, and in 1998 pledged to "use every means possible" to persuade British voters to say no in a referendum on the single currency, saying he would "raise hellfire to get the message across".
 The following year he began making large donations to the cross-party Democracy Movement, founded by Lady Annabel Goldsmith as a successor to the Referendum Party.
 He also donated £500,000 to Denmark's successful anti-euro campaign and £65,000 to the successful Irish No to the Lisbon Treaty campaign.

-In 2000, Sykes supported the Conservative Party, led at the time by William Hague, but left the party because of a disagreement on not ruling out joining the Euro.
+In 2000 Sykes supported the Conservative Party, led at the time by William Hague, but left the party because of a disagreement on not ruling out joining the Euro.

-Sykes was an vehement opponent of the European Union and is noted for his belief that it represents an undemocratic, bureaucratic, super state in the making.
+Sykes was a vehement opponent of the European Union and is noted for his belief that it represents an undemocratic, bureaucratic, super state in the making.

 Sykes then donated almost £1,500,000 to UKIP for advertising during the 2004 elections to the European Parliament, making him the primary source of funding for the party.
 He subsequently admitted that UKIP's fourfold increase in seats at the election was a result of the party having "more loot" than the others.
 When Robert Kilroy-Silk, elected as one of UKIP's Members of the European Parliament (MEPs), criticised the leadership of Roger Knapman and expressed an interest in replacing him, Sykes announced his intention to cease funding of UKIP and appeared with Kilroy-Silk in a television interview to discuss the party and its leadership and made it clear that he would not support Kilroy-Silk.

-On 17 November 2013, Sykes announced that he would do "whatever it takes" to help make the UK Independence Party (UKIP) be successful in the 2014 European Parliament elections.
+On 17 November 2013 Sykes announced that he would do "whatever it takes" to help make the UK Independence Party (UKIP) be successful in the 2014 European Parliament elections.
 Sykes planned with Nigel Farage, a poster, leaflet and technology campaign across Britain costing Sykes £1.650,000 UKIP won the UK European Elections, electing 24 MEP's, which amounted to over 4 million votes, which was the first time in 100 years that an outside party had won a British Election.
 With the General Election approaching in 2015, the conservatives under David Cameron decided to give a national Referendum on the membership of the European Union.

-In 2016, Sykes and Farage planned a nationwide poster and technology campaign, costing around £1,800,000, campaigning to Leave the European Union.
+In 2016 Sykes and Farage planned a nationwide poster and technology campaign, costing around £1,800,000, campaigning to Leave the European Union.